ebzzry/ebzzry.github.io/en/src/zsh-tips-2.md

 I use directory stacks as a way to save the directories that I interact with so that it will be easier to restore to a previous working state.
 Having these two helper commands makes it even more enjoyable to work in the command line.
-For the rest of the definitions, visit my Zsh dotfiles repo [here](https://github.com/ebzzry/dotfiles/tree/master/zsh).
+For the rest of the definitions, visit the repo [here](https://github.com/ebzzry/dotfiles/tree/master/zsh).